kartik-v/bootstrap-fileinput/README.md

 bootstrap-fileinput
 ====================

 An enhanced HTML 5 file input for Bootstrap 3.x with file preview for various files, offers multiple selection, and more.
+The plugin allows you a simple way to setup an advanced file picker/upload control built to work specially with Bootstrap CSS3 styles.
+It enhances the file input functionality further, by offering support to preview a wide variety of files i.e. images, text, html, video, audio, flash, and objects.
+In addition, it includes AJAX based uploads, dragging &amp; dropping files, viewing upload progress, and selectively previewing, adding, or deleting files.
+![File Input Screenshot](https://lh3.googleusercontent.com/-3FiEmc_okc4/VBw_d2LBAJI/AAAAAAAAAL8/KbVj5X9Dus0/w596-h454-no/FileInput.jpg)

 This plugin was initially inspired by [this blog article](http://www.abeautifulsite.net/blog/2013/08/whipping-file-inputs-into-shape-with-bootstrap-3/) and [Jasny's File Input plugin](http://jasny.github.io/bootstrap/javascript/#fileinput).
 But the plugin has now matured with various additional features and enhancements to be a complete (yet simple) file management tool and solution for web developers.

-The plugin incorporates a simple HTML markup with enhanced CSS styling of a HTML file input.
-But it enhances this further, by offering support to preview a wide variety of files i.e. images, text, html, video, audio, flash, and objects.
-In addition, it includes AJAX based uploads, dragging & dropping files, viewing upload progress, and selectively previewing, adding, or deleting files.

-![File Input Screenshot](https://lh3.googleusercontent.com/-3FiEmc_okc4/VBw_d2LBAJI/AAAAAAAAAL8/KbVj5X9Dus0/w596-h454-no/FileInput.jpg)

 > NOTE: The latest version of the plugin v4.1.7 has been released.
 Refer the [CHANGE LOG](https://github.com/kartik-v/bootstrap-fileinput/blob/master/CHANGE.md) for details.